colinpaicemq/TLSWorkshop/documentation/workshopDocumentation.md

 Check the information in the certificate, for example the issuer, the validity dates, and the subject.

+The command openssl pkcs12... is used to create a .p12 file which can be imported and used by a web browser.

 ## Run the signed certificate scenario

 Stop any other server you have running.

 Review and run sh ca_server.sh

-Review and run the client sh ca_s_client.sh in a different
+Review and run the client sh ca_s_client.sh in a different window.

 In the output it has